luizgcserra/awsqldbpoc/README.md

 This test consists of evaluating the behavior of the different technologies chosen in three scenarios of persistence of financial transactions and updating of the balance of a bank account:

-- Random Account Parallel: this scenario consists of the persistence of a balance for different accounts executed by N threads in order to observe the behavior of technologies with parallelism.
+- Random Account Parallel: this scenario consists of the persistence of transacion and balance for different accounts executed by N threads in order to observe the behavior of technologies with parallelism.
-- Same Account Serial: este cenário consiste na persistencia de diversos saldos para uma mesma conta.
+- Same Account Serial: this scenario consists of the persistence of several transactions and updating of balances for the same account.
-- Same Account Batch: this scenario consists of persisting several balances for the same account performing the persistence in batches in order to verify possible performance gains.
+- Same Account Batch: this scenario consists of persisting several transactions and balances for the same account performing the persistence in batches in order to verify possible performance gains.

 ## Technologies